 The problem

-If a value costs you nothing, it does not force you to choose.
+If a value costs you nothing, it doesn’t force you to choose.
+And if it doesn’t force you to choose, it guides nothing: product, service, communication.

 A simple metaphor